-- Rather than fill out a team roster immediately, ask the mentoree to describe the make-up of the team.
-What roles and responsibilities immediately come to mind?
-Ask if certain employees are particularly wellsuited for the team, and what qualities and abilities make them a good fit. - Use the checklist to help determine who in the organization may already be handling similar responsibilities.
+- Rather than fill out a team roster immediately, consider the make-up of your team.
+What roles and responsibilities come to mind?
+Are certain employees are particularly well-suited for the team?
+What qualities and abilities make them a good fit? - Use the checklist to help determine who in the organization may already be handling similar responsibilities.
 The list also provides ideas about how to get employees more involved in emergency preparedness. - It is important that your company involve employees at every level so they are part of the effort to prepare and protect their place of business; also consider all divisions of the business.

-- ☐ Does your business have an emergency planning team in place? - ☐ If not, is there anyone who has experience handling emergencies on behalf of the company?
+- ☐ ☐ Does your business have an emergency planning team in place? - ☐ ☐ If not, is there anyone who has experience handling emergencies on behalf of the company?

-Worksheet: Involve Co-Workers in Emergency Planning
+Worksheet: Involve Co Workers in Emergency Planning